Murder of Paul Quinn: Discovery of body of Gerard Evans

-The murder of Paul Quinn led indirectly to the discovery of the body of another victim of the Provisional IRA, Gerard Evans, a 24-year-old from Crossmaglen, who had gone missing after being kidnapped by the organisation in 1979.
-In 2009, the Sunday Tribune newspaper received information from an ex-IRA member about the location of Evans' body, who stated that he had been influenced in coming forward by the circumstances of Paul Quinn's death.
+The murder of Quinn led indirectly to the discovery of the body of another victim of the Provisional IRA, Gerard Evans, a 24-year-old from Crossmaglen who had gone missing after being kidnapped by the organisation in 1979.
+In 2009, the Sunday Tribune received information from an ex-IRA member about the location of Evans' body, who stated that he had been influenced in coming forward by the circumstances of Quinn's death.
 The information provided led to the location of Evans' body in 2010.